tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/stata-error-handling-make.md

 	- Ensure you have installed [Make](/get/make), [Stata](/get/stata) and [R](/get/r/).
 	- Confirm that your Stata do-file is set up to generate a log file.
 This log file will be the primary source for error detection.
-	- Create an R script called `logcheck.R` that checks for errors and the completion of the do-file from the log file.
+	- Use the below code block to create an R script called `logcheck.R` that checks for errors and the completion of the do-file from the log file.

 {{% warning %}}
 It's crucial to add these software installations to your environment variable named "PATH" to ensure seamless integration.
 If you're unfamiliar with adding tools to the PATH, here's a [helpful resource](https://github.com/alexal1/Insomniac/wiki/Adding-platform-tools-to-the-PATH-environment-variable).
 {{% /warning %}}

-### Create an R script that checks for errors and completion of the do-file
+### Code

 {{% codeblock %}}
 ```R